 (Pelvic Floor Hernia; Pudendal Hernia; Pelvic Relaxation)

-Surgery may be needed for severe uterine prolapse.
-These procedures are usually not done until you have finished having children.
-Options include:
+Surgery may be needed for severe prolapse.
+It is usually not done until a woman has finished having children.
+Options are:

 Office on Women's Health